 - Create payment gateways.
 To accept payments you have to select gateways like PayPal, credit cards, etc.

 Do Online Courses Make Money?

 Online courses are a fantastic way to make money online.
-Courses enable you to monetize your hard-earned knowledge and skills.
+Courses enable you to monetize your hard-earned knowledge and teach creative skills.
 Once you create a course and it’s successful, you can sell it for an extended period.
-All you need to do is to invest in content creation and upgrade the material continually.
+All you need to do is to invest in content creation and upgrade the course material continually.